mgillr/nextalent-regwatch/README.md

 ### Adjusting the Lookback Window

 You can adjust how far back the system looks for new items by changing the `window_hours` value in the `regwatch.yml` file.
+The default is 36 hours, but you can increase it to capture more items.

+### Classification System

+The system uses a smart classification approach:

+1. **Source-Based Hints**: Items are first classified based on their source (e.g., NASA → space, EASA → aviation)
+2. **Feed URL Checking**: The system also checks the feed URL for classification hints
+3. **Keyword Matching**: If source-based classification doesn't yield results, items are classified based on keyword matches
+4. **Word Boundary Matching**: For short keywords (≤ 3 characters), the system uses word boundary matching to prevent false matches

 ## License